 Besides the visual aspect, knowing the dimensions of these robotic vacuums is essential because it plays a vital role regarding cleaning your house.

-Firstly, the dimensions of Roomba 770 is 13.4 x 3.6 x 13.4 inches and weighs 11.6 pounds.
-The specs are good, and it won’t affect the cleaning process in any way.
-With dimensions like that, Roomba 770 will have zero problems reaching even the hardest places in your house.
+Firstly, the dimensions of Roomba 770 are 13.4 x 3.6 x 13.4 inches, and it weighs 11.6 pounds.
+The specs are good – with dimensions like that, Roomba 770 will have zero problems reaching even the hardest places in your house.

-Roomba 770 is an elegant robotic vacuum that traditionally, like every other Roomba, has a minimalistic design.
-Roomba 770 is only available in black colour.
+Roomba 770 is an elegant robotic vacuum that, like every other Roomba, has a minimalistic design.
+Roomba 770 is only available in black.

 If you take a look at the robotic vacuum, it looks beautiful.
-It has a greenish button on top of it that makes the smart floor cleaner much more appealing, and it also has four more buttons that glow in blue.
+It has a glow-green button on top that makes the smart floor cleaner much more appealing, and it has four further buttons that glow in blue.

 Roomba 770 is a smart floor cleaner that is well-known for its visual aspects.
 I know this because some of my neighbours and friends own the 770 model and all of them mentioned how much they love its design.

-Roomba 880 is another good-looking robotic vacuum that weighs 8.4-pounds and has a height of 3.6 inches and a width of 13.9 inches.
+Roomba 880 is another good-looking robotic vacuum, and it weighs 8.4-pounds, has a height of 3.6 inches and a width of 13.9 inches.

-As we’ve mentioned above, Roomba 880 has dimensions as good as the Roomba 770, and it will not have problems with cleaning hard-to-reach spots like under your bed and TV stands.
+Like the Roomba 770, Roomba 880 has neat dimensions and will not have problems with cleaning hard-to-reach spots like under your bed and TV stands.
 We can say that it’s a bit heavy, but it rarely hinders the cleaning process.

 Roomba 880 is a newer model than the 770, but visually, I prefer the 770.
-It’s true that this topic is a personal matter and we can’t say for sure which of these robotic vacuums look more attractive because every person will have a different idea on this subject.
+It’s true that this topic is a personal matter and we can’t say for sure which of these robotic vacuums look more attractive because each person will have their own opinion.

 Suggested Read: Arlo vs Arlo Pro: Pros & Cons and Verdict